-☐ Operational Plan B ☐ Operational Plan C An on-line swale with roadside ditches An on-line swale with piped inlets and outlets An off-line swale with a piped high flow bypass lustrates the general facility footprionent.
-Operational plans (A, B, C) a
+□ Operational Plan B An on-line swale with roadside ditches An on-line swale with piped inlets and outlets An off-line swale with a piped high flow bypass A standard operational plan illustrates the general facility footprint configuration and explains the purpose of each facility component.
+Operational plans (A, B, C) are provided in the Standard Operation Manual.